MrAbhi19/Verilog_Library/README.md

 <p align="center"><i>A growing collection of reusable Verilog hardware cores</i></p>

 OSH-Library is an open collection of parameterized, reusable HDL cores — built for learning, prototyping, and dropping into your own digital design projects.
-Right now the focus is on **cryptographic cores**, **PRNGs**, and small **clock-domain-crossing (CDC)** building blocks.
+Right now the focus is on **cryptographic cores**.

 Whether you're just getting started with Verilog or you've been doing this for years, contributions are welcome!